ofefo/welcomeBach/README.md

 *In line 3:*
 `Exec=gnome-terminal -- bash -c "home/user/path/to/welcomeBach/welcomeBach.sh"`

-3. Then run: `sh setup.sh`
+3. Then run `sh setup.sh` and it's done!

-And it's done!
+This method only works with GNOME.

 PS: Make sure you have the */autostart* folder!
 If you don't, create it before step 3 with: `cd ~/.config && mkdir autostart`

-This method only works with GNOME.

 ### Installation for non-GNOME DMs